madisonoallen1994/smart-plant-moisture-monitor/docs/normal_readings_reference.md

 Those come later.

 ## Known Good Reference Payloads (v0)
 Raw moisture direction is sensor-dependent.
+- Some sensors report higher values when wet; others report lower values when wet.
-We will confirm whether wet reads higher or lower on hardware day and then lock thresholds.
+- We will confirm the direction on hardware day and then lock numeric thresholds.

 ### Dry soil (needs watering)
--Typical scenario: dry potting mix, plant overdue for watering
+- Definition: soil contains minimal moisture
+- Relative position: farthest from “wet” baseline
+- Expect this value to be at one extreme of the sensor’s range
 ```json
 {
   "probeId": "probe-001",